MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 You typically get two kinds of information from your robot:

 * Stored data, such as the list of audio files currently saved on the robot.
-This is the type of data you could obtain with one of Misty’s “Get” commands, for example.
+This is the type of data you could obtain with one of Misty’s "Get" commands, for example.
-* Live sensor “event” data, such as distance information, face detection events, etc.
+* Live sensor "event" data, such as distance information, face detection events, etc.

 Both types of data are made available to the code running on your robot via callbacks, so you must implement callback methods to be informed when data is ready.

 The syntax and usage of callback commands for these two types of data varies.
 Additionally, there is a third category of callbacks you can create for Misty: timed or triggered callbacks.
 Their usage and syntax are described at the end of this section.

-### “Get” Data Callbacks
+### "Get" Data Callbacks

-For “get” callback functions, the callback name is by default set to be  `_<COMMAND>` (you can use your own callback name if desired).
+For "get" callback functions, the callback name is by default set to be  `_<COMMAND>` (you can use your own callback name if desired).
 So, for example, the default callback function for `GetDeviceInformation` would be `_GetDeviceInformation`.

-A “get” callback function must have exactly one parameter.
+A "get" callback function must have exactly one parameter.
 That parameter holds the data returned through the callback.
 Note that when you use Misty's on-robot JavaScript API the callback returns data as an object, not as a JSON string value.
 An example use of a callback to obtain an audio list and play a random sound is as follows:

 ```JS
 StartMySkill();